-Since 2006, Tirkandi Inaburra has had 342 participants enter the program and has seen 173 participants successfully graduate (51%).
+Since 2006, Tirkandi Inaburra has had approximately 60 boys enter the program each year.

-As of December 2011, 72% of participants who had entered Trikandi Inaburra have had no contact with the Department of Juvenile Justice.
+Early indicators suggest 72% of participants who have entered Tirkandi Inaburra have had no contact with the Department of Juvenile Justice.

 If any community members who reside within the catchment are interested in becoming a member of Tirkandi Inaburra, please see ‘How to Apply’.